ga4gh-beacon/beacon-v2/docs/bugs-changes-log.md

 #### 2022-03-24: Retiring Separate _Implementations_ Repository

+* Started adding content to pages such as `networks.md and `roles.md`
+* Moved pages to different locations in navigation.
+Created `security.md` under *Beacon Types*.
-Example implementations have been moved to from the [`implementations-v2` repository](https://github.com/ga4gh-beacon/implementations-v2) to the [Beacon v2 Documentation](https://github.com/ga4gh-beacon/beacon-v2/edit/main/docs/implementations/) - web [access here](http://docs.genomebeacons.org/other-implementations/).
+* Example implementations have been moved to from the [`implementations-v2` repository](https://github.com/ga4gh-beacon/implementations-v2) to the [Beacon v2 Documentation](https://github.com/ga4gh-beacon/beacon-v2/edit/main/docs/implementations/) - web [access here](http://docs.genomebeacons.org/other-implementations/).

 #### 2022-03-23: Name Change to `beacon-v2`

-The repository name and file paths have been changed from `beacon-v2-unity-testing` to `beacon-v2`.
+* The repository name and file paths have been changed from `beacon-v2-unity-testing` to `beacon-v2`.
-Added miscellanea suggestions from Jorge (not all of them).
+* Added miscellanea suggestions from Jorge (not all of them).

 #### 2022-03-22: More Reorganization of Navigation